DataJuggler/BlazorGallery/README.md

 Clone this project from GitHub https://github.com/DataJuggler/BlazorGallery

-# Important!
-If you created the project from Nuget CLI, you must create an Upload folder in wwwroot of this project (next to images) Still not sure why this folder is not part of the package.

 1. Create a SQL Server Database named BlazorGallery
 2. Execute BlazorGalleryDatabase.sql located in the SQL folder of this project.
 3. Execute Insert Admin.sql